Biochemist Biological scientist

 3. What you'll do

-Your role and tasks will vary by industry.
+Your job and tasks will vary by industry.

-In a hospital, public health laboratory or research institute, your work will include:
+In a hospital, public health laboratory or research institute, you'll:

-- monitoring the effects of pollution on the environment
+- monitor the effects of pollution on the environment

-As a biochemist in education, you could work in universities, colleges and schools, or medical, veterinary or dental schools.
+As a biochemist in education, you could work in universities and colleges, or medical, veterinary or dental schools.

-Your salary will vary depending on the area you specialise in, and whether you work in the public or private sector.
+Your salary will vary depending on your industry specialism and whether you work in the public or private sector.

 These figures are a guide.